USS Nero: Postwar service

 Nero recommissioned on 10 April and sailed five days later for the Hawaiian Islands for deep sea soundings, then steamed via Guam to the Philippines arriving Cavite on 4 August.
 There she coaled various naval vessels until sailing on 9 September for Yokohama to continue deep sea sounding.
 The collier got under way for the west coast on 24 September, stopping at Guam and Honolulu and arriving Mare Island on 15 February 1900.
 During this voyage she took a sounding in the area of the Challenger Deep, recording a depth of 5269 fathom, the greatest depth recorded at that time.
 She decommissioned on 20 May.

 Placed in service on 4 October, Nero departed on 23 October from Mare Island on her third voyage to the Far East.
-Steaming to Yokohama by way of Honolulu from 23 October-27 November, she then proceeded to Cavite on 12 December to supply American forces putting down the Philippine insurrection.
+Steaming to Yokohama by way of Honolulu from 23 October to 27 November; she then proceeded to Cavite on 12 December to supply American forces putting down the Philippine insurrection.
 On 9 February 1901, the collier sailed for the United States, taking the long way home by way of Ceylon, Suez, Algiers, Malta, and Gibraltar, and docking at Norfolk on 16 April.
 The ship departed Norfolk on 11 June on a long coaling voyage down the east coast of South America, returning on 12 December.
 Two months later, she sailed again for Latin America, this time going around Cape Horn to supply the Pacific outpost of Tutuila, Samoa.
 Returning to the States on 29 July, Nero underwent overhaul at New York and then sailed on 12 October for a return voyage to the Philippines.
-Once again steaming through the Mediterranean, the Suez Canal and the Indian Ocean, the well-traveled collier arrived at Cavite on 21 December where she remained for one month, giving needed logistic support, and then returned the way she had come, putting into Boston on 28 April 1903.
+Once again steaming through the Mediterranean, the Suez Canal and the Indian Ocean, the well-traveled collier arrived at Cavite on 21 December, where she remained for one month, giving needed logistic support, and then returned the way she had come, putting into Boston on 28 April 1903.

 Nero sailed on 25 July for the Pacific.
 Rounding Cape Horn once again, the collier made intermittent stops along the coast of South America and arrived San Francisco on 22 February 1904.
-She remained in the Pacific making one voyage to Honolulu and then Kiska in the Aleutians from 14 April-22 August, then departed Mare Island to return around Cape Horn to Norfolk, arriving on 2 March 1905.
+She remained in the Pacific, making one voyage to Honolulu and then Kiska in the Aleutians from 14 April to 22 August, then departed Mare Island to return around Cape Horn to Norfolk, arriving on 2 March 1905.